Unforgettable Kang Yatse 2 Trek: Summit in beauty of ladakh

 Day 06 - Thachungtse to Kang yatse base camp

-This will be a short day filled with surprises.
-The sight of Kang Yatse gets closer and bigger.
-The trail is a gradual ascent of 700 meters comprising of 3-4 hours trek.
+This short day will be filled with surprises as the sight of Kang Yatse gets closer and bigger.
+You will ascend gradually for 700 meters, taking around 3-4 hours of trekking.

 Day 08 – Summit, back to Base Camp

-And the most exciting day rises!
-We will start midnight for the summit push to be at the top around 6 am for glistering sunrise.
-Carry packed lunch, refreshments and enough water for the strenuous climb.
-Today you will be rising from 5100 meters to straightaway 6200 meters.
-Therefore, being mentally strong is the key.
-The route to the summit is through the famous Kang Yatse shoulder.
-The trail starts with loose moraine and scree.
-Loose rocks make is difficult to secure the foot on the trail.
-Use a trekking pole for assistance.
-The route upwards has crevasses which are covered with snow most of the time.
-Based on the level of snowfall you will have to rope up for safety.
-Be careful and watch every step.
-The route goes to the north face through the northwest ridge towards a rocky outcropping.
-After a steep climb to the top, you will find the 360 degrees views of the Zanskar range, Karakoram peaks and mountains surrounding Kang Yatse.
-You might also notice the K2 peak (second highest peak in the world).
-You may also spot the distant Tibet mountains.
-The views are flawlessly satisfactory and will bring back all the energy to climb down.
-The entire summit path is 5 km each way.
-When you retrace your steps, be cautious on the scree and moraines.
-Make sure you return from the top by 1 pm to avoid further issues due to weather.
-Come back to the base camp to rest after the exhausting summit attempt.
+Today is the day you have been preparing for: summit day!
+The climb will begin at midnight, aiming to reach the top of the peak by 6 am for an unforgettable sunrise experience.
+Bring packed lunch, refreshments, and plenty of water to sustain the strenuous climb.
+The altitude gain from 5100 meters to 6200 meters will be challenging, so staying mentally strong is crucial.
+The route to the summit starts at the famous Kang Yatse shoulder, with loose moraine and scree making it difficult to secure your footing.
+Use trekking poles for support.
+The upward path has crevasses, which are mostly covered with snow, and depending on the level of snowfall, you may need to rope up for safety.
+Be mindful of every step, as the route goes to the north face through the northwest ridge towards a rocky outcropping.
+After a steep climb to the top, you will be rewarded with 360-degree views of the Zanskar range, Karakoram peaks, and the surrounding mountains of Kang Yatse.
+On a clear day, you may even spot the K2 peak, the second-highest peak in the world, and distant Tibet mountains.
+The views are breathtaking and will give you the energy to climb down.
+The entire summit path is 5 km each way, so make sure to be cautious on the scree and moraines while descending.
+Return to the base camp by 1 pm to avoid any weather issues.
+Take some time to rest and recover from the exhausting summit attempt.